 66A.
 Temporary standpipes on construction sites

-The Corporation may provide and install on a building or construction site a temporary building standpipe together with hose-tap and pipe connection on payment by the builder of the fee set out in Schedule 2 item 9.
+In relation to the supply of water to land for the purposes of construction on the land, if there is a connection from the water service main to the land, the Corporation will supply and install a stopcock, meter and, if required, a temporary standpipe, on payment of the fee set out in Schedule 2 item 9.

-[By-law 66A inserted in Gazette 29 Jun 1989 p.
-1883; amended in Gazette 29 Dec 1995 p.
-6309-10; 29 Jun 2007 p.
-3234.]
+[By-law 66A inserted in Gazette 25 Jun 2010 p.
+2985.]

 [Heading deleted in Gazette 29 May 2001 p.
 2708.]